bata26/MyVacation/README.md

 The users of the application will be divided into three categories: Unregistered Users, Registered Users and Admin.
 Registered Users are allowed to use the main functionalities of the application.
-A Registered User can be a customer or an host.
+A Registered User can be standard or a host.
 Access to the application is guaranteed to everyone.
 It's provided a login system using username and password, through which the user will be correctly identified.
 A registration form will allow new users to register within the application as Registered Users. </br>